How To Color-Correct Like A Pro In 5 Easy Steps

 Bonus: Now is the time to add any contour under your cheekbones, since you're about to blend everything together.

 Step 2.
-Using your green colour-corrector, dab anywhere you have redness, like around the nose, on your chin, and over any broken capillaries or blemishes.
+Using your green color-corrector, dab anywhere you have redness, like around the nose, on your chin, and over any broken capillaries or blemishes.

 Step 5.
 Apply concealer under the eye and lightly blend.
 Apply foundation, if desired.